 If you’re looking forward to changes that come with starting a new year, you may also be excited to learn what sorts of trends are emerging in the web design world.
-What most people aren’t talking about, but should be, are the types of design trends that are on their way out, which ones should be left out and those that are unlikely to be seen again after the frosty morning of January 2nd.
+What most people aren’t talking about, but should be, are the types of web design trends that will disappear, which ones should be left out and those that are unlikely to be seen again after the frosty morning of January 2nd.
 Here are a number of styles that are dying out fast.
 Some are bad design, but many of the following have merely fallen in favor because they shined a little too brightly in 2013.

 Homepage Sliding Banners